|

 of awareness… those who do not perceive such subtleties

-will likely find little in her of merit (though they could
+will likely find little in it of merit (though they could

 most benefit from such teachings).
 But make no mistakes: